 - Try the minimalist approach: reduce the image to its bare essence by stripping off anything unnecessary.
 Ask yourself what would be the simplest form of the image; then only paint that.

 This can teach you valuable lessons about going downstream and not being an obsessed perfectionist.
 And just for the record, an hour spent in creating a painting is equivalent to an hour of mindfulness meditation.

-Colour has a direct effect on the emotional part of your brain.
+Color has a direct effect on the emotional part of your brain.
 The amygdala, responsible for emotions and motivations—especially the more rudimentary ones—is the seat of several intense emotions like fear, anger and pleasure.
 Also, the right side of the brain is more intuitive, imaginative and creative than the left.
 Art greatly stimulates the amygdala and the right side of the brain.
-With the use of different colours, creation of vivid images and exercising of intuition, a lot of the suppressed emotions are released.
+With the use of different colors, creation of vivid images and exercising of intuition, a lot of the suppressed emotions are released.
 This gives us a renewed sense of ability to deal with life’s challenges.